Visual Regression Testing with Computer Vision: Beyond Pixel Matching

 4. How do I handle 3D and AR/VR visual testing?
 We use specialized 3D-aware CV agents that can analyze spatial relationships and depth in augmented and virtual reality environments-a growing field in 2026.

 5. Is regular functional testing still necessary if I have CV?
 Yes.
-CV tests the presentation and layout, while functional testing (using AI Orchestration in Quality Engineering: Managing the Digital Testing Workforce) tests the logic and data interactions.
+CV tests the presentation and layout, while functional testing (using quality orchestrator nodes) tests the logic and data interactions.
 They are two halves of a whole.

 Comments